GamerYuan/hoyolab-discord-worker/README.md

 Cloudflare Workers is a freemium network service by Cloudflare.
 You can host your services for free on Cloudflare Workers with some quota limitations.
 [Learn more](https://workers.cloudflare.com/)

+# FEATURES
+- Automatically receives webhook messages when the accounts you follow post on HoYoLAB (up to 1min delay due to CRON limitations)
+- Well-formatted webhook messages
+- Configure primary language of webhook messages (translation made with HoYoLAB's API, official posts will be displayed in its respective language)

 # SETUP

 First register an account on [Cloudflare](https://www.cloudflare.com/en-gb/).